Lea Drinda

 Lea Drinda (born 2000 or 2001) is a German actress.

 Biography

 Drinda was born and raised in Jena.
 Her parents are both doctors.
 Her grandfather, Horst Drinda, was also an actor.
 She has both German and Spanish citizenship.
 She originally wanted to study philosophy, psychology, and sociology before pursuing acting.

 In January 2025, she was selected for the German Films Face To Face Campaign.

+In June 2026, it was reported that Drinda had been cast as Astrid Kirchherr in the BBC TV drama series Hamburg Days, replacing Luna Jordan who had died suddenly and unexpectedly the month before during filming.